 Renishaw's patented MicroHole[TM] technology takes a radically different approach.
 Operating on the principal that moving parts should be avoided since they are liable to contamination or sliding seal failure and will eventually jam, no mechanical shutters are used.
-This has the consequential benefit of avoiding the need for additional shutter modules, solenoid control valves or M-Codes to actuate the system.
-Protection is provided by a continuous air stream that passes through a much smaller aperture than in conventional systems (refer to Figure 4).
+This has the consequential benefit of avoiding the need for additional shutter modules, solenoid control valves or M codes to actuate the system.
+Protection is provided by a continuous air stream that passes through a much smaller aperture than in conventional systems (refer to Figure 5).

 The small diameter of the MicroHole[TM] ensures that the air emerges at speeds of up to 250 m/s.
 This flow rate is sufficient to protect the system during machining, even in machines with high pressure coolant systems.
 Despite the high velocity of the exiting air, the consumption of air is low: comparable to the air bleed on conventional systems.
+Figure 6 shows the protection system working even with the unit fully submerged.